fluffy/blinky/README.md

 ## Timing Board

-On the V9 hardware 0.09 software have:
+On the V10 hardware 0.102 software have:

 * Timing board with TXCO, LTC Sync in, LTC Sync out, LED grid, battery power, USB debug, audio in/out

-* Display 2ms ticks on 10x5 LED grid
+* Display 2ms ticks on 10x5 LED grid or 120 fps tick on 10x4 grid
-* TODO - update Display 30 fps frame count in binary on 8 LEDs
 * 3.3V LTC Sync Out
 * PPS out is hold sync button while booting
 * Jitter of less than 1 ms